-This country-specific Q&A provides an overview to Pharmaceutical Advertising laws and regulations that may occur in Thailand.
+This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Thailand.

 What laws are used to regulate advertising on medicines in your jurisdiction?